akoh0001/chat/README.md

 3. Import chat.sql file into MySql server to create chat database, and user table.

+4. npm install

-4. Run application with, gulp.
+5. Run application with, gulp.

-5. Go to localhost:8080.
+6. Go to localhost:8080.